MicrosoftDocs/Advertising/advertising/hotel-service/hotel-campaigns.md

 [!INCLUDE[coming-soon](../hotel-ads/includes/property-center-coming-soon.md)]

-Lodging campaigns (formerly Hotel campaigns) is a new campaign type that enables advertisers to showcase their hotels on Bing.com across devices.
+Lodging campaigns is a new campaign type that enables advertisers to showcase their hotels on Bing.com across devices.
 Travelers can see [Hotel price ads](https://about.ads.microsoft.com/solutions/ad-products/hotel-price-ads) when they are actively looking to book a hotel.
 In addition to the Hotel price ads, lodging campaigns allow advertisers to display their hotels on the Bing Maps page via the [Property promotion ads](https://about.ads.microsoft.com/solutions/ad-products/property-promotion-ads).

 <a name="benefits"></a>